 Although the company has significantly grown and there are a lot more employees now compared to when we started, I feel that the openness hasn’t changed.
 If I had to say something negative, it would be that the speed in the company is so fast that documents made today would be outdated a week later (laughs).

-In order to promote a cashless society in Japan, we are changing our policy from trying to get more businesses to place PayPay QR codes in their stores to focusing more on after-sales support and helping merchants with sales promotion.
+In order to promote a cashless society in Japan, we are changing our policy from trying to get more businesses to place PayPay two-dimensional code in their stores to focusing more on after-sales support and helping merchants with sales promotion.
 As a result, the number of factors that we need to bear in mind is ever-increasing, and just when we think we’ve finished something, the next task or initiative comes up (laughs).

 Having said that, I think this is proof that the company is evolving rapidly.
 So, to keep up with the speed of development, I want to get used to the pace and enjoy this situation.
 I try to be creative, like learning how other departments do things or making connections so I can simply ask colleagues in other departments for advice!